Beijing Bus

-The bus fare of both companies begin at RMB(¥)2.00 and are subject to a 50 percent discount when purchased with the mass transit IC card, Yikatong, which effectively lowers the cost of most bus rides in the city center to ¥1.00.
+The bus fare begins at RMB(¥)2.00 and are subject to a 50 percent discount when purchased with the mass transit IC card, Yikatong, using the QR-code of Alipay and the official app of the Beijing Public Transport or the transit card from Apple's Wallet, which effectively lowers the cost all buses to ¥1.00.

 Beijing Airport Buses provide separate service to the city's two airports.

 Basic information

 Fares

 Under the new fare scheme implemented on December 28, 2014, bus fares cost RMB(¥)2.00 for the first 10 km and ¥1.00 for each additional 5 km.
-Yikatong card users are entitled to a 50% discount and students enjoy a 75% discount.
+Yikatong card and phone users are entitled to a 50% discount and students enjoy a 75% discount.

 Prior to the fare hike, bus fares were as low as ¥1 and the Yikatong discount was 60%.

 Riders carrying bulky luggage that take up the space of another passenger will have to purchase a second bus fare.
-A child below the height of 1.2m rides for free when accompanied by a paying rider.
+A child below the height of 1.4m rides for free when accompanied by a paying rider.
 Bearers of Retired Cadres' Honorary Certificates and blind individuals can also ride public buses for free.